18F/18f.gsa.gov/_posts/2023-03-23-A-check-up-for-agile-teams.md

 If making changes to your systems scares you, this is a sign you need more automation and more DevOps practices.
 DevOps, or DevSecOps, are practices to automate creation and deployment of software.

 DevOps practices include cross-functional collaboration where people with different specialties are working together to solve problems.
-Adding automation decreases the amount of staff time and standardizes deployment to make results more predictable, andmore frequent deployments reduce risks when making changes.
+Adding automation decreases the amount of staff time and standardizes deployment to make results more predictable, and more frequent deployments reduce risks when making changes.
 Finally there is automated and manual testing to ensure quality of application, infrastructure, and security.

 Source control is a great place to start with DevOps practices.
 Make sure all your code and configuration is in source control.
 This means everything from infrastructure set up, to database routines to internal app configuration.
 Using source control for everything  is the foundation for adding additional automation.
 If you already have these fundamentals in place, good next steps are managing data migrations and automating deployments.